reactivehub-io/reactivehub-cli/README.md

 3. Congratulations, you're all set!

+## Service Accounts

+For security purposes, service accounts can only be added to your account in the [admin console.](https://console.reactivehub.io/service-account)

 ## Commands

 The command `rhub --help` list all available core commands, all **action commands** are available at the [documentation page.](https://docs.reactivehub.io)